 For each specialized service professional, the person or persons responsible for supervising that professional's work shall be clearly identified to the specialized service professional at the beginning of each contract year.
-The supervisor shall be responsible for the specialized service professional's evaluation and shall collaborate with the specialized service professional to define in advance the process for collecting data and the identification of elements to be used in the evaluation.
-Further, the supervisor shall establish the role of any expert evaluator with the specialized service professional.
+The supervisor shall be responsible for the specialized service professional's evaluation.